la2050/archive/_projects/2016/the-d-a-d-project-we-are-empowering-communities-one-d-a-d-at-a-time.md

   education","Student education pipeline","Students’ perceived sense of safety at and on the way to school","Suspension and expulsion rates","Truancy rates in elementary and middle schools","Youth unemployment and underemployment"]
+project_proposal_impact:
+  - College completion
+  - College matriculation rates
+  - District-wide graduation rates
+  - Proficiency in English and Language Arts and Math
+  - Early education
+  - Student education pipeline
+  - Students’ perceived sense of safety at and on the way to school
+  - Suspension and expulsion rates
+  - Truancy rates in elementary and middle schools
+  - Youth unemployment and underemployment
+project_proposal_description: >-
+  Provide Opportunities for fathers and other male role models to take an active role in the life and development of their children, families, and community.
+  The project proposal is seeking funding to provide opportunities for fathers and other male role models to gain knowledge and skills in making a positive impact in the lives of children and families.
+project_areas:
+  - South LA
+  - County of Los Angeles
+  - City of Los Angeles
+  - Inglewood
 project_proposal_best_place: >-
   The purpose of this proposal is for D.A.D Project to provide programs in Los Angeles County to help change the culture for men and youth in the community,